interledger/open-payments/README.md

 # How it works

-OPay uses standard web technologies, combined with Interledger, to allow a **client** (initiating the transaction) to push money to, or pull money from, a **counter-party** (accepting the transaction).
+Open Payments uses standard web technologies, combined with Interledger, to allow a **client** (initiating the transaction) to push money to, or pull money from, a **counter-party** (accepting the transaction).

 The key technologies in use are: